Charlie Lemons

 Charles George Lemons (3 December 1887 – 1952) was an English footballer.

 Career

 Lemons started his career with Beighton Recreation and joined Scunthorpe & Lindsey United around 1921.
-He was highly regarded with Scunthorpe, and left the club in May 1921 to join Lincoln City for their first season in the Third Division North.
+He was highly regarded with Scunthorpe, and he left the club in May 1921 to join Lincoln City for their first season in the Third Division North.
 He made 22 appearances and scored four goals for the club before joining York City prior to their first season in the Midland League in August 1922.
-He spent one season with the club, making 40 appearances and scoring five goals, before leaving for Gainsborough Trinity in July 1923 as it was nearer to his home in Lincolnshire.
+He spent one season with the club, making 40 appearances and scoring five goals, before leaving for Gainsborough Trinity in July 1923, as it was nearer to his home in Lincolnshire.